DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ```

 Put this script onto your player and try running the game.
 You should be able to move with WASD and by pressing <kbd>&#8592;</kbd> the console will say "Left".\
 Perfect.
 Now we just need to expand this to use all four arrow keys.
 Let's start by adding in the right arrow key.
-To do this add an `else if` to our current code.
+To do this, add an `else if` to our current code.
 Then changed which key we are using and the output.

 ```csharp
 void Update() {